Programs and Services

 Nutrition & Healthy Living

 - Food Bank Shopping: The food bank has re-opened to an in-person self-shop grocery model.
-However, we strongly encourage all individuals over the age of 2 to wear a mask and maintain social distancing according to guidelines set by Boulder County Public Health.
-Check-in for the food bank is at the small shed outside the East entrance to the building.
-We will only allow a limited number of shoppers inside at a time.
-If we are at capacity, we will ask shoppers to wait in their vehicles.
+We still strongly recommend all individuals over the age of 2 to please wear a mask and maintain social distancing according to guidelines set by the CDC and Boulder County Public Health.
+To shop at the food bank, please add yourself to the waitlist at the iPad at the food bank entrance and pickup a beeper.
+You may wait anywhere on the Sister Carmen property until your beeper goes off.
+When your beeper goes off, check-in with one of the Advocates at the desks in the food bank waiting area (inside).
+We will only allow a limited number of shoppers to shop at one time.
+If we are at capacity, we will ask shoppers to wait in their vehicles or on the benches outside.
 For the safety of our community, we ask that all shoppers maintain a safe distance of 6 feet from other individuals.
-If you do not wish to shop indoors, then let the Food Bank staff member know during check-in and they will ask you about your dietary needs and any special requests your family may have.
-You may then wait in your vehicle or outside while our staff and volunteers prepare your order for you and load your food into your vehicle.
-Please have your trunk empty when coming to the Food Bank.

 - Food bank hours are: